Current LIT Fellows

 Julia Markel | Department of Computer Science

-For her LIT project Julia will be developing and deploying TA training materials and methods for the computer science department.
+As LIT fellows, Andrew and Julia will be developing and deploying TA training materials and methods for the computer science department.

 Micheal Duchesne | Department of Classics

-This year, he joins Classics LIT fellows Rachel Dubit and Sarah Wilker in developing an upper-level graduate pedagogy class focused on inclusive, diverse, equitable, anti-Racist, and accessible course planning.
+This year, he joins Classics LIT fellow Rachel Dubit in developing an upper-level graduate pedagogy class focused on inclusive, diverse, equitable, anti-Racist, and accessible course planning.
 This project is a continuation of the Classics department's involvement in the IDEAL pedagogy initiative.

 Rachel Dubit | Department of Classics

-This year, she joins Classics LIT fellows Sarah Wilker and Micheal Duchesne in developing an upper-level graduate pedagogy class focused on inclusive, diverse, equitable, anti-Racist, and accessible course planning.
+This year, she and Micheal Duchesne are developing an upper-level graduate pedagogy class focused on inclusive, diverse, equitable, anti-Racist, and accessible course planning.
 This project is a continuation of the Classics department's involvement in the IDEAL pedagogy initiative.

 Sonia Martin | Department of Mechanical Engineering

-Sonia Martin (she/her) is a third year PhD candidate in mechanical engineering.
+Sonia Martin (she/her) is a PhD candidate in mechanical engineering.
 Her research is in the field of energy systems; specifically in grid-scale battery modeling and electric vehicle charging optimization.